PapersOfMathieuNls/clever-commit/combined.md

 Figure \ref{fig:dep-graph} shows the project dependency graph.
 As shown in Figure \ref{fig:dep-graph}, these projects are highly interconnected.
 A review of each cluster shows that this partitioning divides projects in terms of their high-level functionalities.
 For example, one cluster is related to a particular given family of video games, whereas the other cluster refers to another family.
 We showed this partitioning to 11 experienced software developers and ask them to validate it.
-They all agreed that the results of this automatic clustering is accurate and reflects well the various projects group of the company.
+They all agreed that the results of this automatic clustering is accurate and reflects well the various projects groups of the company.

 ## Building a Database of Defect-Commits and Fix-Commits {#sub:golden}